millardseto/html200-ecomm-spr17/README.md

 Hover over items.
 Do hover styles appear?
 Change default font size, verify layout.

+PRODUCTS
+Do products reflow as browser size changes?
+Are all heights even?
+Do all products have consistent content?
+Does ellipses appear on long text?
+When item is clicked, does detail dialog appear?
+Does the detail dialog content match with summary content?
+Are items spaced correctly between themselves?
+Is there sufficient padding?

 PERFORMANCE
 Check chrome developer tool during all tests to verify no hidden errors are occurring.
 Check chrome developer tool for large load times.
 Check chrome developer tool for unusual data transfer sizes (very large pictures.)
 Check for console.logs that should be removed.
+Are there any libraries loading that aren't being used?
+Are linked files and scripts minified?

+ACCESSIBILITY
+Do all images have alt-text.

 PLATFORMS
 Do all tests on different platforms / browsers: